Erivaldo

-Erivaldo Jorge Paulo Ferreira (born 8 February 1994), known simply as Erivaldo, is a Portuguese professional footballer who plays as a winger for Anadia.
+Erivaldo Jorge Paulo Ferreira (born 8 February 1994), known simply as Erivaldo, is a Portuguese professional footballer who plays as a winger for Liga 3 club Marco 09.
 He also holds Angolan citizenship.

 Club career

 Born in Aveiro, Erivaldo finished his formative years at S.C.
 Braga.
 He spent his first three seasons as a senior with their reserves in the Segunda Liga, scoring his first goal there on 2 November 2013 in a 2–4 home loss against S.C.
 Beira-Mar.

 Erivaldo played his first match in the Primeira Liga with the first team on 30 March 2014, coming on as a late substitute in the 0–1 home defeat to S.L.
 Benfica.
 After his release, and save for a brief spell in the Angolan Girabola with C.R.D.
 Libolo, he competed in the Portuguese second division with C.D.
 Feirense, C.D.
 Aves, Académico de Viseu F.C. and Leixões SC.

 Erivaldo returned to the top tier in the summer of 2019, with C.S.
 Marítimo.
 He scored his only goal in the league on 25 July 2020 to close a 3–3 home draw with F.C.
 Famalicão (the last matchday), his 95th-minute strike denying the opposition qualification to the UEFA Europa League.

 In the following years, Erivaldo played abroad, with PFC Beroe Stara Zagora in the First Professional Football League (Bulgaria) and FC Taraz in the Kazakhstan Premier League.
 He rejoined Leixões on 31 January 2022.